Updated 1 week ago

 The characteristics of your roof are a major player in how much energy solar panels can produce for your home.
 The truth is not all roofs are good for solar.
 Solar panels should be installed on unshaded roofs and cleared of debris to maximize solar production.

 The number one thing you need to consider is the direction of your roof.
-Solar panels produce the most energy installed on south-facing roofs.
+Solar panels in the United States produce the most energy installed on south-facing roofs.

 Don’t worry; solar panels can be installed on roofs facing any direction.
 The panels will just generate less electricity because they get less sunlight.